A Graphical Framework for Testing Hierarchically Structured Hypothesis Families: A Clinical Trial Example

 \section{A Clinical Trial Example}

-In this section, we consider a clinical trial example to illustrate the application of our proposed family-based graphical approach and compare its performance with that of the conventional hypothesis-based graphical approach.
+In this section, we illustrate the application of the proposed family-based graphical approach in a clinical trial setting and compare its performance with the conventional hypothesis-based graphical approach.

-We revisit the Type II diabetes clinical trial example in Dmitrienko et al. (2007).
-The trial compares three doses of an experimental drug (Doses L, M and H) versus placebo (Plac) with respect to one primary endpoint (P: Haemoglobin A1c), and two secondary endpoints (S1: Fasting serum glucose; S2: HDL cholesterol).
-The three endpoints will be examined at each of the three doses, so a total of nine null hypotheses will be formulated and grouped into three families, $F_1, F_2$ and $F_3$.
-Family $F_{1}$ consists of three dose-placebo comparisons corresponding to the primary endpoint (P): H vs Plac ($H_{11}$), M vs Plac ($H_{12}$) and L vs Plac ($H_{13}$).
-Similarly, family $F_{2}$ consists of three dose-placebo comparisons corresponding to the secondary endpoint S1: H vs Plac ($H_{21}$), M vs Plac ($H_{22}$) and L vs Plac ($H_{23}$) and family $F_{3}$ consists of three dose-placebo comparisons corresponding to the secondary endpoint S2: H vs Plac ($H_{31}$), M vs Plac ($H_{32}$) and L vs Plac ($H_{33}$).
+We revisit the Type II diabetes clinical trial example from \cite{dmitrienko2007tree}.
+The trial evaluates three doses of an experimental drug (Low [L], Medium [M], and High [H]) versus placebo (Plac) across one primary endpoint (P: Hemoglobin A1c) and two secondary endpoints (S1: Fasting serum glucose; S2: HDL cholesterol).
+Each endpoint is assessed for all three doses, yielding nine null hypotheses, which are grouped into three families: \begin{itemize} \item $F_1$: dose–placebo comparisons for the primary endpoint $P$, i.e., H vs Plac ($H_{11}$), M vs Plac ($H_{12}$), and L vs Plac ($H_{13}$); \item $F_2$: dose–placebo comparisons for the secondary endpoint $S1$, i.e., H vs Plac ($H_{21}$), M vs Plac ($H_{22}$), and L vs Plac ($H_{23}$); \item $F_3$: dose–placebo comparisons for the secondary endpoint $S2$, i.e., H vs Plac ($H_{31}$), M vs Plac ($H_{32}$), and L vs Plac ($H_{33}$). \end{itemize}

+This structure highlights how the family-based graphical approach naturally organizes grouped and hierarchically ordered hypotheses.

-The overall Type I error rate is pre-specified at $\alpha=0.05$ and the raw $p$-values for the nine null hypotheses are given in Table \ref{CH3_TABLE}.
-In this example, we assume that the primary endpoint $P$ is more important than the secondary endpoints $S1$ and $S2$, thus $F_{1}$ is always tested before testing $F_{2}$ and $F_{3}$.
-For $F_{2}$ and $F_{3}$, we consider two types of hierarchical relationships below and thus discuss two different gatekeeping strategies, Procedure 1 and 2.
-We visualize these two procedures by using the family-based and hypothesis-based graphical approaches, respectively.
+The overall Type I error rate is controlled at $\alpha=0.05$, and the raw $p$-values for the nine hypotheses are reported in Table \ref{CH3_TABLE}.
+Since the primary endpoint ($P$) is considered most critical, $F_1$ is always tested first, followed by $F_2$ and $F_3$.
+For the secondary endpoints, we explore two types of hierarchical relationships, leading to two gatekeeping strategies: Procedure~1 and Procedure~2.
+Both are visualized using the family-based approach, with Procedure~1 also compared to its hypothesis-based counterpart.